 Louisiana has specific succession laws that require a succession to be opened within nine months of a person’s death.
 Our attorneys assist executors and administrators through the succession process, helping them understand their obligations and rights.
 We guide them in carrying out their duties properly, including:

 - Paying off outstanding debt

 - Preparing and filing any accounting required by the court

-After the death of a loved one, it is important to tend to these matters promptly and diligently.
-Often, families who wait encounter bigger problems down the road, such as title disputes when trying to sell real estate formerly owned by the deceased party.
-We know that it can be a difficult time, and we will do everything we can to reduce the stress and confusion involved in the succession process.
+After a loved one’s death, it is important to promptly and diligently tend to these matters.
+Often, families who wait to encounter bigger problems down the road, such as title disputes when trying to sell real estate formerly owned by the deceased party.
+We know that it can be difficult, and we will do everything we can to reduce the stress and confusion involved in the succession process.